 Founder policy on

 The next step is to create the actual authority who’s going to authenticate and authorize the request.
 You can find the basic steps of creating that here.
-I’m going to concentrate on explaining how policy-based authorization fits into this picture instead of explaining what has already been explained.
-After setting up the basic project and installing packages, we get to configuring IdentityServer4.
+After setting up the basic project and installing packages, we should configuring IdentityServer4.

 First let’s create a class called Config, and specify our protected resources.

 GetApiResources method, we return a list of APIs that we’re going to protect.
-The ApiName is the same name that we’ve used in Creating A Secured API step.
+The first parameter of ApiResource’s constructor is the same name that we’ve used in Creating A Secured API step.
 Now that we’ve specified our resources, we can go ahead and create

 Clients and tell IdentityServer4 what resources this client has access to by setting the